greatwillow/patient-event-scheduling-app/README.md

 ## Overview

-This is a simple events scheduling app designed to allow for patient based events to be created for specific date periods.
+This is a patient events scheduling app made with react-native for ios and android devices.
+This app is designed to allow for patient based events to be created for specific date periods.
 Upon creating or updating an event, the app queries the user for the event duration and appropriately displays events for the dates they were assigned to.

 To see a simple video demonstration of the app visit [here](https://gfycat.com/PerfumedFarGallowaycow?speed=2)